Seattle Yacht Club is pleased to welcome members of approved reciprocal clubs to visit and enjoy the facilities of the SYC Portage Bay Mainstation.

 Reciprocal guests must present either their current club membership card or a letter of introduction from their club.

 Upon arrival, please check-in at the Front Desk located on the main level of the Clubhouse.
 If you arrive by boat after regular business hours, you may check-in the following morning.
-A copy of your Visa or MasterCard will be made and a guest card issued.
+Your Visa or Mastercard will be added to your reciprocal account and a guest card issued.
 Please present your guest card when purchasing food, beverages, counter gifts, ice or addition moorage.

-Purchases must be paid with Visa or Master card, cash and checks are not accepted.
+Purchases must be paid with Visa or Mastercard.
+A 3% convenience fee is added to credit card purchases.
+Cash and checks are not accepted.

 Appropriate business or casual attire except in the Ward Room as defined under 'Dining' (see below).

 Guests are required to comply with all Club rules and regulations, which include no use of cell phones inside the Mainstation, on the decks or the front porch area.
 Tipping is not allowed.

 The Ward Room, SYC's fine dining room, is open for dinner on select evenings.
 Informal jacket and tie are traditional, but not required.
 The Marine Room, located on the third floor, is casual and serves lunch, hors d'oeuvres, dinner and a full service bar.
 Dining on the outside deck is available during the summer.
 A service charge is added to all food and beverage purchases, additional tipping is not allowed.
 Reservations are encouraged in the Ward Room; the Marine Room is first come, first served.
 Dining is on a space available basis.